There are 5 very important presentation lessons we can learn from the world of social media.

 If it isn’t then why are you presenting anyway?

-Make them a promise you can comfortably keep.
+Make your audience a promise you can comfortably keep.

 – We want to connect

-Help your audience to connect with you by letting them into your world, be prepared to be a little vulnerable and show them who you really are.
+Help your audience to connect with you.
+Let them into your world.
+Be prepared to be a little vulnerable and show them who you really are.

 Ditch the corporate spokesperson and have a conversation instead.